Fused LASSO as Non-Crossing Quantile Regression: Growth-at-Risk results

+The canonical GaR uses US quarterly GDP growth in conjunction with the NFCI to obtain estimates of downside risk.
 Using quantile regression, GaR estimates can be obtained by estimating the following model:

 for $t=1,\cdots,T-h$, where $h$ refers to the forecast horizon. $x_t$ includes a constant (intercept), current quarterly GDP growth (annualised), and the average of the NFCI for the given quarter.
 The quarterly data cover 1973Q1 to 2023Q1.
 This sample includes the original sample of \citet{adrian2019vulnerable}, augmented by the COVID-19 crisis.
 We consider one- and four-quarter ahead forecast horizons ($h=1,4$).
-Using the quantile setup, forecasts from each chosen quantile are denoted as $y_{T+h|T}^p$.
-Forecasts are computed on a rolling basis where the initial in-sample period uses the first 50 observations of the sample, which makes for $(150-h)$ rolling forecast windows.
-We estimate a grid of 19 equidistant quantiles.\footnote{Compared to the cross-section application, here we estimate more quantiles, namely we will set $\Delta_\tau=0.05$.}
+We follow \citet{adrian2019vulnerable}, and forecast average growth rates over the specific horizons.

+To evaluate the performance of the different estimators, we will first conduct a small psuedo forecasting exercise similar to \citet{carriero2025specification}.
+This is followed by looking at the coefficient profiles of the different models to see whether we corroborate the finding of \citet{adrian2019vulnerable}, i.e. that lagged GDP growth acts as a location shifter, and NFCI is the key driver of nonlinearities in GDP growth.
+We will briefly look at the in-sample and out-of-sample weighted residuals for several values of $\alpha$ to gauge the bias-variance trade-off.
+We then turn to the policy implications of selecting models that incorporate interquantile shrinkage.